 Be sure to remove any tomatoes or flowers from the cutting.
 This gives the cutting a better chance to produce roots as the energy of the plant isn’t going into reproductive parts.

 Fill a small pot (4-6 inches) with potting soil and moisten it thoroughly.
-Gently stick your cutting in the middle of the pot and press the soil around it firmly.
+Gently stick the tomato plant cutting in the middle of the pot and press the soil around it firmly.

 I kept my pots in a container with a little bit of water in the bottom of it for the first two days.
 This allowed the soil to soak up the water from below and remain moist.
 After the second day, I drained the water, but kept the cuttings in the container for ease of transport.